Pedro-Bronsveld/anki-preview-reloader/README.md

 This add-on detects when a card template is updated, and when either the templates screen or card preview window is open, will reload the previews in these windows.

-This add-on was developed alongside the [Anki Editor](https://github.com/Pedro-Bronsveld/anki-editor) extension for VSCode, but should work with any other program that updates model templates through Anki-Connect.
+This add-on was developed alongside the [Anki Editor](https://github.com/Pedro-Bronsveld/anki-editor) extension for [Visual Studio Code](https://code.visualstudio.com/), but should work with any other application that updates model templates through Anki-Connect.

 ## Demo